singhsunnyqc/GenAI-Voice-Assistant/README.md

+# GenAI - powered Voice chatbot designed to streamline and enhance the travel booking experience.

+## Overview
-# This project is a Generative AI-powered voice chatbot designed to streamline and enhance the travel booking experience.
+This project is a Generative AI-powered voice chatbot designed to streamline and enhance the travel booking experience.

 ## Demo Video